 Refer to the aforementioned points to work out whether an ICO is a dud, or whether your investment will bring you any profits at all.

-ICO legality issues
+Initial Coin Offering legality issues

 Before even considering taking part in an ICO, make sure you’re not breaking the law.
 ICOs are outright banned in some jurisdictions, such as China and South Korea.
 And while they are currently allowed or simply unregulated in most other places, the vast majority of local regulators are currently developing legislation set to outline certain rules around ICOs and impose certain limitations on both the startups and investors.